 The Sacramento Police Department has primary jurisdiction over all property located at the USC State Capitol Center.
-The Department of Public Safety (DPS) does not have a Memorandum of Understanding (MOU) with the Sacramento Police Department but will and does collaborates with them and relevant local, state and federal law enforcement agencies, with regard to the reporting of offenses, investigations and notifications made to campus community members at the USC State Capitol Center.
+DPS does not have a Memorandum of Understanding (MOU) with the Sacramento Police Department but will and does collaborates with them and relevant local, state and federal law enforcement agencies, with regard to the reporting of offenses, investigations and notifications made to campus community members at the USC State Capitol Center.